simonmichael/hledger/MANUAL.markdown

 ##### Default year

-You can set a default year with a `Y` directive in the ledger, then subsequent dates may be written as month/day.
+You can set a default year with a `Y` directive in the journal, then subsequent dates may be written as month/day.
 Eg:

     Y2009